 - Consider getting an extra job, or some other way to earn extra money.

-- Better yet, send a sit-at-home partner off to work too for a bit every week.
+- Send a sit-at-home partner off to work too for a bit, every week.
 Even £50-200 a week can be very helpful if things get tough, depending on your household’s burn rate.

 - Can you build a bigger cash buffer some other way?
 (Sell something!)